nyazkhan/InsuredMineTask/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

-# Project completed with 2 diffrent implementation
+# Project completed with 2 different implementation
- ## 1. custom implimantation using javascript
+ ## 1. custom implementation using javascript
  ## 2. using angular-social-mention npm package

 project started on 21 oct 2021 - end on 29-10-2021